Regional tensions drive resurgent conflict in eastern Congo

 - providing counseling, medical care and legal assistance to survivors of sexual assault;

-- ensuring girls are enrolled and succeeding in Congo’s classrooms, so they can take control of their futures through education.
+- ensuring girls are enrolled and succeeding in school, as well supporting them with informal education, so they can take control of their futures;

 The IRC’s work in Congo is more critical than ever as millions struggle to recover from ongoing conflict and meet basic needs.
-We pledge to put the needs of those most affected by crisis, specifically women and girls, at the forefront of our efforts and to achieve measurable improvements in health, safety, education and economic well-being.
-Here’s a closer look at some of the work we will be doing over the next few years to achieve our goals.
+We pledge to put the needs of those most affected by crisis, specifically women and girls, at the forefront of our efforts and to achieve measurable improvements in health, safety, education, and economic wellbeing.

 We will continue to support Congolese who have been forced from their homes by crisis, expanding our reach based on where the greatest need is and where we can create the biggest impact.
 We’ll also continue to help Congolese women and girls who have suffered from violence and struggled to rebuild their lives.